 Olympia, WA 98504-3085

-A 2% late payment penalty will be assessed on any tax payments postmarked after the due date.
-When the due date falls on a Saturday, Sunday, or a legal holiday, the filing must be postmarked by the U.S. Postal Service no later than the next postal business day.
+The 2% late payment penalty will be accessed on the account balance after the tax due date.
+When the due date falls on a Saturday, Sunday, or a legal holiday, the payment envelope must be postmarked by the U.S. Postal Service no later than the next business day.

-Postmarks that are not legible, difficult to read (light, blurred or incomplete), partially off the envelope so the date cannot be read, and received after the tax due date will be considered late and will be assessed a penalty.
+Non-legible postmarks, postmarks that are difficult to read (light, blurred or incomplete), partially off the envelope so the date cannot be read, and received after the tax due date will be considered late and will be assessed a penalty.
 If the payment envelope does not have a post-mark date, the date received by the “LCB” is used.

 Olympia, WA 98504-3085